wds4/tribal-tapestry/essays/bookJustification/overview.md

 The CTTH is a series of hypotheses, listed below, each of which builds upon the ones before it.

-## 1. social linguistic consensus (SLC)
+## 1. Organization of the brain is designed to solve the problem of social linguistic consensus (SLC).

 The organization of the brain is determined primarily by the need to address the problem of [social linguistic consensus](https://github.com/wds4/tribal-tapestry/blob/main/glossary/socialLinguisticConsensus.md).
+We need a universal language to get the ball rolling.
+That universal language is methematics.
+Specifically: graph theory (see below) and set theory (see below).

-## 2. knowledge in the cortex is organized as a graph
+## 2. Knowledge in the cortex is organized as a graph.

 Knowledge is broken down into small chunks, called nodes, and organized into a graph.
 This is not exactly controversial or new.
 It's hard to imagine that this is NOT the case.